ajbonner/mage-resque/README.md

     $ php shell/resque.php --daemon

+To stop the daemon gracefully (allow workers to finish their current job) run the following command.

+    $ php shell/resque.php --quit

+To stop the daemon immediately (which means stopping workers potentially in the middle of a job) use the --terminate option.

+    $ php shell/resque.php --terminate

 ### Running Unit Tests
 Mage Resque comes bundled with a UnitTest Suite.
 This suite serves as a regression safety net and as rough documentation on the use of the module.
 To execute the tests you will need to install Mage Resque's development dependencies.